-While 10XTS sees significant market growth opportunities, there are obstacles for blockchain to become fully adopted as a mainstream technology.
+While 10XTS sees significant market growth opportunities, there are still potential obstacles for blockchain solutions to become fully adopted as a mainstream technology.

 We have identified many of the barriers that must be addressed and overcome for blockchain technology to be able to move beyond the innovation phases into early adoption by mainstream enterprises and capital markets.

 One of the major obstacles to enterprise blockchain adoption is regulatory complexity.
 This is due to the lack of clearly-defined regulations set out by various state and national regulatory agencies.